Group Fairness in Bandit Arm Selection: Experiments

 Figure~\ref{fig:pulls_arms} illustrates that \textsc{IntervalChaining} becomes more group fair as the number of arms increase.
 This is because many arms are chained together and therefore, arms are chosen uniformly at random.
 Figure~\ref{fig:regret_arms} illustrates this random picking of arms as real regret and biased regret increases dramatically for \textsc{IntervalChaining}.

 As expected, Figure~\ref{fig:pulls_error} illustrates that when the error mean $\mu$ is large, both \textsc{IntervalChaining} and \textsc{TopInterval} choose fewer sensitive arms.
 This leads to a high real regret as shown in Figure~\ref{fig:regret_error}.
 Following \citet{Kleinburg16:Inherent}, Figure~\ref{fig:regret_error} also suggests that one cannot have both individual \emph{and} group fairness in a scenario with high mean error.
+The randomness in \textsc{NaiveFair} leads to a very high regret for both perceived regret and real regret.

 Figure~\ref{fig:pulls_ratio} demonstrates the fairness property of proportionality.
 The percentage of sensitive arms pulled by \textsc{GroupFairTopInterval} matches the number of sensitive arms.
 As shown in Figure~\ref{fig:regret_ratio}, the number of sensitive arms does not affect the real regret of \textsc{GroupFairTopInterval}.